ChiefFucker/Profiles/README.md

+Notice

-For myself to use,unsuitable for others.
+Collect from internet for myself to use,unsuitable for others.